Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): The base cases: Buildings and relative free factor complexes

-By the arguments above, all of these sets and finite intersections of them are contractible.
-It follows (see \cite[Theorem 10.6]{Bjo:Topologicalmethods}) that $\real{\FreeOne(B)}$ is homotopy equivalent to the nerve of this covering which is contractible as all of these sets contain $\real{X([B]:A)}$ \end{proof}
+where $[B] < [D_1] < \ldots < [D_k]$ is the longest common subchain of $[B] < [B_1]< \ldots < [B_l]$ and $[A]< [C_1]< \ldots <[C_m]$.
+This implies that finite intersections of the sets appearing on the right hand side of \cref{eq:union_contractible} are contractible.
+By the nerve lemma (see \cite[Theorem 10.6]{Bjo:Topologicalmethods}), $\real{\FreeOne(B)}$ is homotopy equivalent to the nerve of this covering.
+This is contractible as all of these sets intersect non-trivially (they all contain $\real{X(B:A)}$). \end{proof}

 \begin{proposition} There is a homotopy equivalence $\FreeOne \simeq \FRfactor$. \end{proposition} \begin{proof} Assigning to each splitting $S \in \FreeOne$ the conjugacy class $\mcV(S)$ of its non-trivial vertex stabiliser defines a poset map $f\colon \FreeOne \to \FRfactor^{op}$.
 As there is a natural isomorphism of the order complexes $\Delta(\FRfactor^{op})\cong \Delta(\FRfactor)$, we will interpret $f$ as an order-inverting map $f\colon \FreeOne \to\nolinebreak \FRfactor$.
 Now for any $B \in \FRfactor$, the fibre $f^{-1}(\FRfactor_{\geq B})$ is equal to the poset $\FreeOne(B)$ which is contractible by \cref{contractibility of relative free splitting complex}.
 The claim follows from \cref{Quillen fibre lemma contractibility}. \end{proof}